numalariamodeling/covid-chicago/README.md

 allowing for more libraries in `generateParameterSamples` of [runScenarios.py](runScenarios.py).

-Note that the user-supplied configuration file is used to provide *additional* or *updated* parameters from the base configutation file.
+Note that the user-supplied configuration file is used to provide *additional* or *updated* parameters from the base configuration file.

 ## 2.3 Inputs:
 - Master configuration: YAML file that defines the parameter input values for the model (if not specified uses the default `extendedcobey_200428.yaml`)